History of Apple Inc.: Apple IPO

-On December 12, 1980, Apple (ticker symbol "AAPL") went public selling 4.6 million shares at $22 per share ($.10 per share when adjusting for stock splits as of 30 November 2020), generating over $100 million, which was more capital than any IPO since Ford Motor Company in 1956.
+On December 12, 1980, Apple went public on the NASDAQ stock exchange with the ticker symbol "AAPL", selling 4.6 million shares at $22 per share ($.10 per share when adjusting for stock splits as of 30 November 2020), generating over $100 million, which was more capital than any IPO since Ford Motor Company in 1956.
 Several venture capitalists cashed out, reaping billions in long-term capital gains.
 By the end of the day, the stock rose to $29 per share and 300 millionaires were created, including the two Steves.
 Around this time Wozniak offered $10 million of his own stock to early Apple employees, something Jobs refused to do.
 Apple's market cap was $1.778 billion at the end of its first day of trading.

 In January 1981, Apple held its first shareholders meeting as a public company in the Flint Center, a large auditorium at nearby De Anza College (which is often used for symphony concerts) to handle the larger numbers of shareholders post-IPO.
 The business of the meeting had been planned so that the voting could be staged in 15 minutes or less.
 In most cases, voting proxies are collected by mail and counted days or months before a meeting.
 In this case, after the IPO, many shares were in new hands.

 Jobs started his prepared speech, but after being interrupted by voting several times, he dropped his prepared speech and delivered a long, emotionally charged talk about betrayal, lack of respect, and related topics.
+The results of the vote were surprising: a young programmer, Randy Wigginton, received enough votes to be added to Apple's board of directors, through the use of cumulative voting by a few major shareholders.

 Competition from the IBM PC

 By August 1981 Apple was among the three largest microcomputer companies, perhaps having replaced Radio Shack as the leader; revenue in the first half of the year had already exceeded 1980's $118 million, and InfoWorld reported that lack of production capacity was constraining growth.
-Because of VisiCalc businesses purchased 90% of Apple IIs; large customers especially preferred Apple.
+Because of VisiCalc, businesses purchased 90% of Apple II computers; large customers especially preferred Apple.

 IBM entered the personal computer market that month with the IBM PC in part because it did not want products without IBM logos on customers' desks, but Apple had many advantages.
 While IBM began with one microcomputer, little available hardware or software, and a couple of hundred dealers, Apple had five times as many dealers in the US and an established international distribution network.
 The Apple II had an installed base of more than 250,000 customers, and hundreds of independent developers offered software and peripherals; at least ten databases and ten word processors were available, while the PC had no databases and one word processor.